Jean-François Parot

-Jean-François Parot (27 June 1946 Paris – 23 May 2018 Missillac) was a French diplomat and author of historical mysteries.
+Jean-François Parot (27 June 1946 Paris – 23 May 2018 Missillac) was a French diplomat and author of historical mysteries, known for his Nicolas Le Floch series.

 Background and professional career

 Coming from a family closely connected with the cinema (as a child, he knew Jean Gabin, his mother worked for Marcel Carné and his grandfather was the editor of Abel Gance's Napoléon), Parot got a BA and an MA in history and completed postgraduate studies in anthropology, specializing in Egyptian mummification techniques, the myths of the Pacific Islanders and the social history of 18th-century Paris.
 He wrote the study Structures sociales des quartiers de Grève, Saint-Avoye et Saint-Antoine, 1780–1785 (published on microfiche by Hachette, 1974).

 Following his military service, he worked in Saint-Louis, Senegal and was launched into diplomacy "by chance" on the advice of the consul general to whom he had been assigned.
 He was vice-consul in Kinshasa (1974); Consul General of France in Ho Chi Minh City (1982–87) and in Athens; embassy counselor in Doha, Khartoum, Djibouti, Ouagadougou and Sofia; Minister Counselor at Tunis and deputy to the French ambassador; also advisor to the Minister of Industry and deputy director of personnel in the Ministry of Foreign Affairs in Nantes.
 Between 2002 and 2006, he was deputy director of the Directorate of Military Cooperation and Defense.
 He became Ambassador in Guinea-Bissau in October 2006.
 As ambassador, he emphasised the role of food in diplomacy.